Edit Page

 Note

 roles contains the system ACL role (e.g. user), not the membership role.
-The membership role (owner/member) is per-tenant and stored in the tenants array.
+The membership role (owner/member) is per-team and stored in the teams array.

-roles is always kept in sync with the role for the active tenant. tenants is the authoritative list of all memberships.
+roles is always kept in sync with the role for the active team. teams is the authoritative list of all memberships.
 Custom providers can use a different identifier type — see Custom Membership Providers.

 Adding a user to a second team

-Inviting an existing user to a different team adds a new entry to their tenants array without requiring account reactivation (the user is already active):
+Inviting an existing user to a different team adds a new entry to their teams array without requiring account reactivation (the user is already active):

 POST /auth/invite